-Self Help, Trauma, Resilience, Family, Genetics, Poetry, African American, Holocaust, Indigenous, Native
+Trans-Generational Trauma, Resilience, Racism, Abuse, Victimization, African American, Holocaust, Indigenous, Native American, Genocide,

 As a child of Holocaust survivors, I observed that some children grow up to be resilient and successful while others are unable to take risks and live full lives.
 I also suffered a strong sense of loss and pain from the killing of my father's first children, and his first wife, my half brother and sister.
 Their death haunted me.
 What was puzzling was that I felt I knew that they were shot.
 Another question.
 My desire to understand resilience, memory, inherited trauma, led me to a Doctorate researching what I call “Inherited trauma.”